-Logistics department is one of the backbone of the Nigerian Army.
+The logistics department is one of the backbones of the Nigerian Army.
 Called DOAL, it is responsible for all logistics matters in the Nigerian Army.
 It controls the entire Nigerian Army budget.
 This department is headed by the Chief of Army Logistics (COLOG).

 Army Transformation And Innovation Centre

 Called ATIC, the Centre is saddled with the responsibility of developing strategies that will ensure that the NA responds adequately to the ever dynamic operational and technological environment.
 This department is headed by the Chief of Transformation and Innovation (Army) COTI (A).